 About Andrew

 You are what you create can be inspiring or scary.
 You are the things you build, the children you raise, the words you write, even the stones you skip out into the lake.
 I worked hard for a good education that I intended to parlay into creating interesting things.
+Fate had other ideas, some quite good and others not.

 “Nothing bad ever happens to a writer.
 It’s all just material.”